-Air Conditioning, Summer 2024
+Air Conditioning

 Air conditioning within apartments/units is not provided by University Housing & Residence Life (UHRL).
-During Summer 2024, UHRL will permit air conditioner units that meet the parameters below.
-This is a trial program, and the policy may be changed with seven days' notice if there are substantial electrical service issues.
+UHRL will permit air conditioner units that meet the parameters below.

 Air conditioner units require a considerable amount of electrical capacity to operate; in order to manage limited electrical capacity in UHRL facilities, Residents are permitted to purchase and operate their own air conditioner unit within their assigned unit under the following conditions: